OCA/product-attribute/product_pricelist_simulation/readme/DESCRIPTION.rst

-This module is designed to extend Product Module in Odoo to preview product margin depending on the different pricelists.
+This module extends the product pricelists feature to allow show price for all pricelists from a product form view.